thecolorblue/message-center/README.md

 - allow anyone to read and respond to emails
 - organize emails by subject and senders + receivers
 - create a platform for adding more features

+## Getting started

+Create a `.env` file that has these keys:

+- SENDGRID_API_KEY
+- FIREBASE_URL

+Get your `.json` auth file from firebase, put it in the root folder of this project, and name it `firebase_auth.json`.

+`npm install && node index.js`